Nonuniqueness of Leray-Hopf solutions to the unforced incompressible 3D Navier-Stokes Equation: Introduction

 One of the main contributions of this paper is that we develop an innovative numerical framework to construct a smooth, axisymmetric, divergence-free candidate profile with high precision.
 A distinguished advantage of this framework is that we can start with any initial guess to search for a candidate unstable eigenmode.
 We refine our search iteratively by using gradient descent to locate a maximally unstable configuration.
 Specifically, we first solve the Navier--Stokes equations in a large finite domain using a finite element method, then extend it to the whole space by an analytic change of variables $r =\tan(\beta)$ and interpolate it on an exactly divergence-free spectral basis, which is essential for rigorous computer-assisted verification.
 We also use an iterative optimization method to further improve the accuracy of the approximate profile until a sufficiently small residual is reached.
 An important property of our numerical framework is that our constructed numerical solution $\overline{U}$ or $\overline{v}$ is smooth except at the origin.
 Moreover, $\overline{U}$ satisfies the far field boundary condition and the decay property to all orders.
 For more details, see Section \ref{Sec:num}.

 We would like to point out that our Navier--Stokes nonuniqueness verification is far lighter than that for the 3D Euler singularity program \cite{chen2022stable,ChenHou2023b,ChenHou2025}, because viscosity yields genuine coercivity.
-In particular, the linearized operators enjoy relatively large coercivity coefficients in $L^2$: about $0.054$ for the $\overline U$--equation and about $0.16$ for the $\overline v$--equation (see Section~\ref{Sec:num prev}).
-This allows us to work in standard $L^2/H^1$ norms without singular weights and to close the a~posteriori bounds using only the $L^2$ residuals of $\overline U$ and $\overline v$ together with a few pointwise envelopes.
-The discrete operators we assemble are modest (roughly $1200\times1200$), and the finite-rank verification reduces to a small, static generalized eigenproblems of size $25\times25$.
+In particular, the linearized operators enjoy relatively large coercivity coefficients in $L^2$: about $0.051$ for the $\overline U$--equation and about $0.164$ for the $\overline v$--equation (see Section~\ref{Sec:num prev}).
+This allows us to work in standard $L^2/H^1$ norms without singular weights and to close the a~posteriori bounds using only the $L^2$ residuals of $\overline U$ and $\overline v$ together with a few pointwise envelopes of $L^\infty$ estimates.
+The discrete operators we assemble are modest (roughly $1200\times1200$), and the finite-rank verification reduces to eigenproblems of small sizes $25\times25$.
 Thanks to the strong damping reflected by the above coercivity and the effective approximation property of our generalized eigenfunctions, retaining $25$ modes suffices to close the estimates via the Schauder fixed point theorem.

 Moreover, we use a trigonometric tensor-product representation in $(\beta,\theta)$ for $\overline{U}$ and $\overline{v}$ after the change of variables $r=\tan\beta$ with a relatively small number of modes ($N=600$ in the $\beta$-direction and $N=300$ in the $\theta$-direction).
-This representation enables us to perform analytic $L^2$ evaluation of the residuals $E^U$ and $E^v$ (no round-off accumulation) and also makes it easy for us to obtain relatively sharp upper bounds for $\|\overline{U}\|_{L^\infty}$ and $\|\overline{v}\|_{L^\infty}$ as well as their gradients.
-The only delicate numerical step is to evaluate the $Q$-inner products for the generalized eigenfunctions which involve Bessel functions along the $\beta$-direction.
-We need to approximate the inner products using a 4th order quadrature and supply a rigorous $W^{4,\infty}$ error bound on the integrand, see Section \ref{sec7} for more discussion.
-Altogether, viscous coercivity, low-dimensional spectral checks, and analytic trigonometric calculus make the present verification substantially simpler than in the Euler setting.
+This representation enables us to perform analytic $L^2$ evaluation of the residuals $E^U$ and $E^v$ and also makes it easy for us to obtain relatively sharp upper bounds for $\|\overline{U}\|_{L^\infty}$ and $\|\overline{v}\|_{L^\infty}$ as well as their gradients.
+The only delicate numerical step is to evaluate the $Q$-inner products for the generalized eigenfunctions, which involve Bessel functions along the $\beta$-direction.
+We need to approximate the inner products using a 8th order quadrature and supply a rigorous $W^{8,\infty}$ error bound on the integrand, see Section \ref{sec7} for more discussion.
+Altogether, viscous coercivity, low-dimensional spectral checks, and analytic trigonometric calculus make the present verification substantially simpler than that in the Euler setting.